-"Relief," she sputtered, pushing hair behind her ear, feeling the blush on her face grow.
-Thank goodness her lights weren't the best.
+"Relief," she sputtered, pushing hair behind her ear, feeling a blush across her cheeks.
+Thank goodness the apartment lights were dim.

 Saki's chest lifted and she had to laugh.
-If he was going to tease her, of course she oblige back.
-But to help him safe face Saki smiled, "Relief that my life isn't in jeopardy anymore."
+If he wanted to tease her, she would indulge in teasing him back.
+To help him save face Saki smiled.
+"Relief that my life isn't in jeopardy anymore."

-Takizawa still on edge, needed to take control of the situation again, but that glint in her eyes wouldn't let him, "Then what's that supposed to mean?"
+Takizawa still on edge needed to find control of the situation again, but the glint in her eyes wouldn't allow him.
+"And what does that mean?"

-"It means that when you left for the second time I could have a piece of mind knowing I was safe.
-Nothing bad would happen," the smile didn't leave her lips, but there was still a tug on her heart.
+"It means that when you left for the second time I could have peace of mind knowing I was safe.
+Nothing bad would happen."
+The smile didn't leave her lips, but there was still a tug on her heart.
 My own ground zero could heal, she thought to herself while looking at the curve of his jaw.

-"Nothing bad huh?"
+"Nothing bad, huh?"
 Takizawa sighed, knowing he wouldn't get the answer he'd hoped for.
-He sunk further into the couch, letting his body relax more.
-That's one thing he enjoyed the luxury of getting back after all that mess.
+He sunk further into the couch, letting himself relax.
+Relaxing was one thing he enjoyed the most now that his past was sorted.
 After all that had happened the past few years, he was glad he didn't have to worry anymore.
 And apparently he didn't have to worry about Saki either.
 Suddenly his stomach plunged.
 She did great once he left.
-She had a job she was happy with now, and none of her friends would ever leave her.
+She had a job that made her happy now, and she had all her friends—ones that would never leave her.
 Unlike him.

-The vivid memory of standing outside the mansion, he remembered the sun beating down and Saki's hands in him.
+The vivid memory of standing outside the mansion he remembered the sun beating down on them and Saki's hands in his.
 A small piece of hair lingered across her cheek and he felt the notion to push in away, but he didn't.
 Instead he slipped both hands away and reached into his pocket.

 The cell phone.

-The phone that had caused him so much during his journey in America and Japan.
+The phone had caused him so many problems during his journey in America and Japan.
 With that phone, he placed it in her palm saying, "Sure I'll come back."
-It's just one last thing…
+There's just one last thing…

-She stared back so stern trying to cover her hurt, he knew he'd return.
+He remembered the look on her face.
+She stared back so stern trying to cover her hurt but he knew he'd return.
 Takizawa cared too much not to.
-There was just something about her, something he hadn't figured out just yet.
+There was just something about her, something he hadn't figured out yet.
 Why did he like being around her…?
 Saki made sense.
 She was the girl who didn't mind going along with whatever life threw at her.
 Especially the first time they met—they just went with it.
 Be it fate or something totally different.
 Whatever it was, he was grateful for everything in his life.
 Even the sad things like his mom leaving.
-Because maybe if she'd never left, he wouldn't have grown up the way he did to get into this mess.
-He'd never stop to talk to that taxi driver and he would've never met Saki.
+Because maybe if she'd never left him, he never would have grown up the way he did to get into such a mess.
+He'd never stop to talk to that taxi driver and he never would have met Saki.

-Destiny or not, he was glad to be sitting next to her right now, away from the storm.
+Destiny or not, he was glad to be sitting next to her right now.

-Takizawa returned his focus, Saki's hand laid folded on her lap.
+Takizawa returned his focus, Saki's hands folded on her lap.
 Ever since he got back she seemed quieter than what he remembered.
 Something didn't feel right.
 It could've been the weather, but he couldn't help but think…"Are you mad?"
-He almost didn't realize he said them aloud.
+He almost didn't realize he said it aloud.